arwtsh/Blog/_posts/2025-04-30-EasySingletons.md

 This implementation of the singleton pattern *can* work, but it is susceptible to user error and doesn't cooperate with tests.
 Let me elaborate.

 Singletons should have a known lifetime.
 In the above example, the singleton is created when it is first loaded in a scene, then it persists until the game stops.
 It is possible for a developer to create a test scene and forget to add the singleton to a GameObject, then the singleton would be null.
 Often, all singletons are placed on a single prefab.
-This makes it slightly easier to add the core systems of the game into a test scene and allows configs on the singletons to syncronize across scenes.
+This makes it slightly easier to add the core systems of the game into a test scene and allows configs on the singletons to synchronize across scenes.

 There's also the ability for developers to simply delete the singleton GameObject from the scene.
 The developers can also add duplicates of a singleton accidentally, such as by thinking the PlayerInput component should be on the player GameObject, not realizing the input component was on the prefab GameObject already.
-Fortunantly, duplicate singletons are automatically deleted; unfortunantly, the player was just deleted.
+Fortunatly, duplicate singletons are automatically deleted; unfortunatly, the player was just deleted.
 These situations aren't likely and can be easily undone, but every developer has done something embarrassingly stupid that confused them for a while.

 ## Solution